Data Breach Check Tool – Have I Been Pwned?

 What should I do if I identify a data breach?

 If you identify a data breach within your company, immediately contact your IT department or manager to resolve the leak as quickly as possible.
 Make sure to contact all those affected by the breach once you assess the damage.
-Moving forward, work to improve your data security system to prevent future breaches if at all possible.
+Moving forward, work to improve your data security system to prevent future breaches if possible.

 Can I check if my data has been breached?